 The digital workplace concept and terminology has been picking up interest and momentum over the past year or so, and at the recent Digital Workplace Experience conference, it was obvious how well under way some organizations now are on their digital workplace journeys.
 Not only did we enjoy some excellent presentations from thought leaders and early adopters, but there were hundreds of attendees, many of whom had their own fascinating stories of digital workplace progress.

 At the same time, however, it seems that many other organizations still have a very long way to go when it comes to building a compelling digital workplace experience.
 For example, anecdotally, we know that many organizations struggle with search and that many field, factory and retail workers still have inadequate access to digital services.
 It seems that for every exciting new experiment with chatbots or successful integration with ServiceNow, there are even more teams still struggling with intranet basics.
+However, there are companies out there like SDLC Partners that help companies and businesses build through ditigal solutions.

 So, what exactly is the current state of the digital workplace?
 Along with our partners from CMSWire, we decided to carry out some research into where organizations are on their digital workplace journeys, and what their successes and challenges are.
 The results, gathered from over 450 executives, are contained in the 2018 edition of The State of the Digital Workplace, a free report available to download now.
 While, overall, the results didn’t necessarily surprise us, there were some fascinating insights.
 Here are five things from the report which particularly caught our eye!